HeZhang1994/weibo-crawler/README.md

     1. The text of posts will be saved in a TXT file (see `/WeiboData_JJY/JJY_Weibo_PostRecords.txt` as an example).

-    2. The images and videos of posts will be saved in separated folders.
+    2. The images and videos of posts will be saved in separated sub-folders.

 <br>